nickstenning/honcho/doc/using_procfiles.rst

     $ cat >.env <<EOF
     RACK_ENV=production
     ASSET_ROOT=https://myapp.s3.amazonaws.com/assets
+    PROCFILE=Procfile
     EOF

+As shown, you may choose to specify your Procfile in the ``.env`` file.
+This takes priority over the default Procfile, but you can still use ``-f`` to replace which Procfile to use.

 Typically, you should not commit your ``.env`` file to your version control repository, but you might wish to create a ``.env.example`` so that others